Canon law: Catholic canon law as legal system

-Roman Catholic canon law is a fully developed legal system, with all the necessary elements: courts, lawyers, judges, a fully articulated legal code, principles of legal interpretation, and coercive penalties, though it lacks civilly-binding force in most secular jurisdictions.
+Catholic canon law is a fully developed legal system, with all the necessary elements: courts, lawyers, judges, a fully articulated legal code, principles of legal interpretation, and coercive penalties, though it lacks civilly-binding force in most secular jurisdictions.
 One example where conflict between secular and canon law occurred was in the English legal system, as well as systems, such as the U.S., that derived from it.
 Here criminals could apply for the benefit of clergy.
 Being in holy orders, or fraudulently claiming to be, meant that criminals could opt to be tried by ecclesiastical rather than secular courts.
 The ecclesiastical courts were generally more lenient.
 Under the Tudors, the scope of clerical benefit was steadily reduced by Henry VII, Henry VIII, and Elizabeth I. The papacy disputed secular authority over priests' criminal offenses.
 The benefit of clergy was systematically removed from English legal systems over the next 200 years, although it still occurred in South Carolina in 1855.

 In English Law, the use of this mechanism, which by that point was a legal fiction used for first offenders, was abolished by the Criminal Law Act 1827.

 The academic degrees in Catholic canon law are the J.C.B.
 (Juris Canonici Baccalaureatus, Bachelor of Canon Law, normally taken as a graduate degree), J.C.L.
 (Juris Canonici Licentiatus, Licentiate of Canon Law) and the J.C.D.
 (Juris Canonici Doctor, Doctor of Canon Law).
 Because of its specialized nature, advanced degrees in civil law or theology are normal prerequisites for the study of canon law.